Funeral Planning

 Side-by-Side Comparison: Traditional Attended Funeral Plans

 Traditional plans are designed for those who want a formal service with a hearse, pallbearers, and a ceremony at a chapel or crematorium.
-The following table compares three of the UK’s most established providers.
+The following table compares the UK's most established providers.

 Co-op Funeralcare: The Corporate Standard